1999 Dodge Ram 3500 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1999 Dodge Ram 3500
+A guide to repairs, service, and maintenance costs for your 1999 Dodge Ram 3500

 If a Check Engine Light illuminates indicating leak detection pump (LDP) failure, the cause is often pinched or disconnected vacuum lines to the pump.
 Vacuum lines should be inspected before replacing the leak detection pump.
 Contamination (carbon or debris) in the pump can cause failure and any hoses should be cleared before a new pump is installed.